Clicking on the Shut down drop-down menu, you can perform the following actions on your computer:-

 In this gearupwindows tutorial, we will guide you on the following topics:-

-- Change or Replace Default Action of Shut Down Dialog (Alt+F4) for All or Current Users via Local Group Policy Editor
+2. Change or Replace Default Action of Shut Down Dialog (Alt+F4) for All or Current Users via Local Group Policy Editor

-Gentle Reminder: Unknowingly changing registry values may make your Windows PC non-operational; hence we recommend taking full back of registry and also creating a system restore point.
+Gentle Reminder: Unknowingly changing registry values may make your Windows PC non-operational; hence we recommend taking full back of the registry and also creating a system restore point.
 If something goes wrong, you can revert your PC to its previous working state.

-Important Note: If you want to apply the changes for all user’s accounts on your computer, log in to the administrator account and then make the changes in the Windows Registry.
+Important Note: If you want to apply the changes for all user accounts on your computer, log in to the administrator account and then make the changes in the Windows Registry.
 To implement the changes for a specific user on Windows 1 0 PC, you need to login into that user account and then change the registry values.

 To change or replace the default Shut down action for the current user in the Shut Down Dialog (Alt+F4), perform the following steps:-

 Step 1.
-Open Registry Editor window.
+Open the Registry Editor window.

-If the User Account Control dialog box opens, click on the
+If the User Account Control dialog box opens, click on the Yes button to continue.

 After performing the above steps, you will get the Registry Editor window.